 If everyone spoke their truth, do you feel that would bring about an inner transformation of being?

 I notice in myself that telling the truth has become especially important.
-I don’t know when it began or how, but in this evolutionary process, it has become increasingly hard for me to lie to people.
+I don’t know when it began or how, but it has become increasingly hard for me to lie to people in this evolutionary process.

 I just had somebody ask me to recommend their book.
 I read the book.
 I didn’t like it.
 The easy way out would’ve been to just write the blurb anyway, but I had to tell the truth.

-But again, you have to know yourself, because telling the first girl you meet on the street who’s overweight that she’s fat may be the literal truth, but that’s not the moral truth.
+But again, you have to know yourself because telling the first girl you meet on the street who’s overweight that she’s fat may be the literal truth, but that’s not the moral truth.
 A lot of times, I find people are just too lazy to control themselves.
 The truth is they should develop patience with other people and the self-control that they need to become tactful people.
 That’s the truth.
-But they think the truth is to just tell everybody off.
-Then they end up alone, telling everybody who will listen to them that the world didn’t understand them because they were the real deal and they were talking truth to power; nobody wanted to listen to them and that’s why they failed.
+But they think the truth is just to tell everybody off.
+Then they end up alone, telling everybody who will listen to them that the world didn’t understand them because they were the real deal and we’re talking truth to power; nobody wanted to listen to them, and that’s why they failed.

 So it becomes an ego trip.

 That was one of the themes on that House, M.D. a TV show.
 House was always rudely blunt with everybody.
 People began to point out to him that this was a strategy for keeping people away from him.
-He was using his position as a brilliant physician to be able to say anything he wanted because he knew he was not going to get fired.
-But he was also using this to emotionally keep people at a distance.
-Although the things he said to people may have been literally true, he was not operating from a position of the truth.
+He was using his position as a brilliant physician to say anything he wanted because he knew he was not going to get fired.
+But he was also using this to keep people at a distance emotionally.
+Although the things he said to people may have been literally true, he was not operating from a truth position.
 Does that make sense?